MP5315 - Contracting by Negotiation

 Specialized executive level training modules are available for the SSA and SSAC.

 Phase I (Acquisition Planning)training should be presented at the earliest stage of an acquisition and covers the acquisition process up to release of the RFP.
+If an SST member has participated in Phase I training within 12 months, the SCO may waive the Phase I training requirement for that member.

 Phase II (Source Selection Execution)training is presented prior to or immediately after receipt of proposals.